-The number of respondents at “ad-hoc” and “in development” maturity levels has significantly reduced.
-At the same time, the number of respondents at the two highest levels “capable” and “effective” have grown convincingly.
+The number of respondents at “ad-hoc” and “in development” maturity levels have significantly reduced.
+At the same time, the number of respondents at the two highest levels, “capable” and “effective,” have grown convincingly.

 Reporting practices are closely connected to the quality of data and application architecture.

 The optimization of data and application architecture requires time and resources.
-It assumes the substitution of legacy software and the reduction of redundancies in data processing.
-The trends with the application architecture are positive as shown in Figure 5.
+It assumes the substitution of legacy software and the reduction of redundancies in the data processing.
+The trends with the application architecture are positive, as shown in Figure 5.

 More companies have achieved the two highest levels of maturity.
 The number of companies at the “uncontrolled” level has reduced significantly.

 The architecture solutions for master and reference data indicate the overall maturity of the information systems architecture.

 Indicator 3: “master and reference data management.”

 Master and reference data are used across the whole company.
 Therefore, the management of these data types has a higher priority.
 The optimization of information systems architecture closely relates to the optimization of reference and master data architecture.
 The trends in managing master and reference data have a positive character, as shown in Figure 6.

 The most significant trend is the increase of companies at the 4th and 5th levels of maturity.
 The substantial reduction in companies with an “uncontrolled” level of maturity is in line with the positive trends.